"

 Research methods is a unique class in that you get to decide what you want to learn about.
 Perhaps you came to your MSW program with a specific issue you were passionate about.
 In my MSW program, I wanted to learn about the best interventions to use with people who have substance use disorders.
 This was in line with my future career plans, which included working in a clinical setting with clients with co-occurring mental health and substance use issues.
 I suggest you start by thinking about your future practice goals and create a research project that addresses a topic that represents an area of social work you are passionate about.

-- You could also ask a professor at your school about possible topics.
-Read departmental information on faculty research interests, which may surprise you.
+You could also ask a professor at your school about possible topics.
+Read your department’s website to learn about the faculty’s research interests, which may surprise you.
 Most departmental websites post the curriculum vitae (CV) of faculty, which lists their publications, credentials, and interests.
+You can also look on LinkedIn or Google Scholar.
 For those of you interested in doctoral study, this process is particularly important.
 Students often pick schools based on professors they want to learn from or research initiatives they want to join.

 Writing a working question